Updated July 2023

 The end result — you get 111 profiles that are suitable to your business and are the ones who would be interested in your services (quality over quantity here!).
 Once you exhaust this search, you can explore more job roles and get different results each time.

-Make sure that these two boxes are enabled which means that all 2nd and 3rd degree profiles will get your connection request and a message.
-I strongly advise sending a personalised connection message as it increases your chances of you invite to be accepted.
+Make sure that these two boxes are enabled which means that all 2nd and 3rd-degree profiles will get your connection request and a message.
+I strongly advise sending a personalized connection message as it increases the chances of your invite is accepted.

 Let the Dux-Soup run and do the job.
-It will take some time to go through all the pages until, eventually, you get the page 100 where it all stops and will not go further.
+It will take some time to go through all the pages until, eventually, you get to page 100 where it all stops.

-What you need to do here is get back to the page 1 and refresh it.
+Next, head back to page 1 and refresh it.
 Wait for it to download and it should bring you some new leads in your search.
-As you were connecting with all the profiles from the search, some of them accepted your request and became your 1st degree connections, which opened up a new stream of 2nd degree contacts.
+As you were connecting with all the profiles from the search, some of them accepted your request and became your 1st-degree connections, which opened up a new stream of 2nd-degree contacts.

 Now you can repeat the process of visiting the new profiles and connect with them as well.